Thott Mansion: Thott era

 The house was then sold at auction.
 The buyer was Otto Thott, who gained a reputation for being one of the most learned and competent statesmen of the 18th century in Denmark.
-He spend his summers at Gavnø in the far south of Zealand and the winters in his mansion at Kongens Nytorv.
+He spent his summers at Gavnø in the far south of Zealand and the winters in his mansion at Kongens Nytorv.
 In 1763, he commissioned Nicolas-Henri Jardin to adapt the building to a more modern style.
 The mansion housed Thott's extensive collections.
 At the time of his death, he had a book collection of 138,000 volumes and the largest private art collection in Denmark.
 His will provided that the latter be sold at auction.
 The catalogue contains 4,500 items of which 1,000 are oil paintings.

-After Otto Thott's death, the mansion stayed in his family.
+After Thott's death, the mansion stayed in his family.
 The most notable of his descendants to own the house was Tage Reedtz-Thott.
 Later the department store Magasin du Nord, located on the other side of the square, had a window exhibition in the mansion's ground floor and a tea garden opened in the courtyard.